Let your AI agents use Git. Without fear.

 Guided 3-way conflict workspace for base, current, incoming and final result review.

-Preflight branch integration checks to warn about likely merge conflicts before the user starts a risky operation.
+Beta preflight branch integration checks to warn about likely merge conflicts before the user starts a risky operation.

 Structural diff surfaces for supported files, with explicit fallback to normal Git diffs when semantic analysis is unavailable.